Joe Mantegna: Career

 Mantegna made his acting debut in the Chicago production of the stage musical Hair (1969) and debuted on Broadway in Working (1978).
 He co-wrote Bleacher Bums, an award-winning play which was first performed at Chicago's Organic Theater Company, and was a member of its original cast.
 In the movie Xanadu (1980), he had a small role which was cut, although since his name is in the film's credits, Mantegna gets residuals for the film.

 Mantegna won a Tony award for his portrayal of Richard Roma in David Mamet's play Glengarry Glen Ross.
 He has had a long and successful association with Mamet, appearing in a number of his works.

-Mantegna made his feature film debut in Medusa Challenger (1977).
+Mantegna made his feature-film debut in Medusa Challenger (1977).
 He played womanizing dentist Bruce Fleckstein in Compromising Positions (1985).
-He starred in an episode of The Twilight Zone in 1985 called Shelter Skelter.
-His other early film roles were supporting performances in The Money Pit (1986), Weeds (1987) and Suspect (1987).
+He starred in an episode of The Twilight Zone in 1985 called "Shelter Skelter".
+His other early film roles were supporting performances in The Money Pit (1986), Weeds (1987), and Suspect (1987).

 He also starred in the critically acclaimed movies House of Games (1987) and Things Change (1988), both written by Mamet.
-He and Things Change co-star Don Ameche received the Best Actor Award at the Venice Film Festival.
+Things Change co-star Don Ameche and he received the Best Actor Award at the Venice Film Festival.
 In 1991, Mantegna starred in another Mamet story, the highly praised police thriller Homicide.

 Mantegna has played a wide range of roles, from the comic, as a jaded disc jockey in Airheads and an inept kidnapper from Baby's Day Out, to the dramatic, in roles such as Joey Zasa, a treacherous mobster in The Godfather Part III (1990) and an Emmy-nominated performance as singer Dean Martin in HBO's film The Rat Pack (1998).

 Mantegna has a recurring role in the animated series The Simpsons as the voice of mob boss Anthony "Fat Tony" D'Amico.
 He insists on voicing the character every time he appears, no matter how little dialogue he has.
 To quote Mantegna: "If Fat Tony sneezes, I want to be there."
 However, in one instance, Phil Hartman voiced Fat Tony in the episode "A Fish Called Selma".